-Other than that, I hope you enjoy The Duke and Wilson 1005 footballs as they truly are my favorite footballs for kicking click the links above to see if they’re on sale!
+Other than that, I hope you enjoy The Duke and Wilson 1005 footballs as they truly are my favorite footballs for kicking.
+Click the links above and look out for kicking footballs for sale!
 Just make sure you wipe them down using the Wilson Football Prep Kit.

-Additionally, if you want to get the Football Conditioner (currently discounted), click the link.
+Additionally, click here if you want to get the Football Conditioner. click the link.

 And click here if you want the Football Tack Spray.
 (Both of these make the footballs for kicking break in process much easier!

 Kicker workouts, kickoff tees, football kicker cleats, and other topics you most likely want to know more about can be found in the article section of this post.
 Click the search bar for a topic you want to learn about!